aatb-ch/aatb_crowd_tracker/README.md

 - make the tracker more robust to false positives/negatives
 - handle multiple lidar sources to avoid obstacle shadows
 - user-provided static_tf for primary lidar and automatic detection of secondary lidars' tf via ICP
+- use OccupancyGrid internally for map representation, publish optionally for debugging

 # License